elugens/hello-javascript/docs/browser-related-questions/browser-document/searching-getelement-queryselector.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, Pseudo-classes in the CSS selector like :hover and :active are also supported.
+  <div><strong>Interview Response:</strong> Yes, Pseudo-classes in the CSS selector like `:hover` and `:active` are also supported.
 For instance, document.querySelectorAll(':hover') will return the collection with elements that the pointer is over now (in nesting order: from the outermost &#8249;html&#8250; to the most nested one).
 </div>
   </div>
 </details>

 ---

-### Explain the function and syntax of querySelector method.
+### Explain the function and syntax of querySelector method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Document method querySelector() returns the first Element within the document that matches the specified selector, or group of selectors.
-If no matches are found, null is returned. <br />
+  <div><strong>Interview Response:</strong> The Document method querySelector() returns the first element within the document that matches the specified selector or group of selectors.
+If no matches get found, we receive a null value.<br />
   <strong>Syntax: </strong> elementList = parentNode.querySelector(selectors);<br /><br />
 </div>
   </div>